GB Election 2020 unofficial results

-SKARDU: The unofficial results of the Gilgit-Baltistan Election 2020 showed Pakistan Tehreek-e-Insaf (PTI) has won/clinched three seats thus far and leading in 9 constituencies, followed by PPP who is leading in 7 constituencies.
+SKARDU: The unofficial results of the Gilgit-Baltistan Election 2020 showed Pakistan Tehreek-e-Insaf (PTI) has won three seats thus far and leading in five constituencies, followed by PPP who is also leading in 5 GB constituencies, ARY News reported on Suday.

 The polling for the general elections of the Gilgit-Baltistan Assembly ended without any major disruption and counting of votes is currently underway.